-As mentioned, the ATTRO would be one of a package of measures designed to improve overall public safety and as such we ask Bath and North East Somerset Council to look at ways to further strengthen their protection in areas of high footfall/crowd density.
+This ATTRO would be one of a package of measures designed to improve overall public safety within Bath and North East Somerset Council.

 May I take this opportunity to thank Bath and North East Somerset Councul for its consideration of this ATTRO recommendation, which it is believed will provide us with a further protective measure to keep the city safe from a terrorist threat.